 Provisional: Students whose academic background indicates that they may have difficulty meeting standard requirements.
 These students may register for nine or ten academic credits maximum per term.
-Students admitted provisionally meet regularly with their academic advisor, who, along with the associate dean of academic affairs, monitors students' academic progress.
-A provisional student who achieves a cumulative GPA of 2.0 and no grade of F for the first two terms will be moved to regular status.
+Students admitted provisionally meet regularly with their academic advisor, who, along with the dean of academics and faculty, monitors students' academic progress.
+A provisional student who achieves a cumulative GPA of at least 2.00 and no grade of F for the first two terms will be moved to regular status.
 Provisional students who do not qualify for regular status after their first two terms may be permitted to continue for a third term, depending on grade trajectory.
 Students who have not moved to regular status after the first three terms will not be re-admitted for the second year.